Life insurance after a divorce – what you need to know

 Most joint life insurance policies include a separation option and this can be utilised to split joint life insurance into two policies - one for each person, insuring them individually and giving them control over the payments to keep the cover going.

-If the insurance company uses your current age to work out your single monthly premiums then you won't benefit from the cheaper rates you would have been paying on the original policy.
-If your health hasn't changed since buying your joint life insurance policy, it can be useful to check what your life insurance would cost if you were to start a new one.
+Age and ill health could mean that your life insurance price increases but you may be offered the same life insurance terms as you previously had.
+It can be useful to check what your life insurance would cost if you were to start a new one.
 You can speak to a life insurance adviser* who will be able to search the market and offer you some quotations.

 Advantages of utilising the separation option to split a joint life insurance policy